 Honors Orchestra is scheduled for second semester to extend the Strings Chamber Orchestra experience.
 Members may receive honors credit in the eleventh and twelfth grade for completing all requirements of the honors string orchestra curriculum.
 This course will provide opportunities for advancement and refinement of musical potential, higher level reasoning skills and aesthetic judgment.
 Emphasis will be placed on refining ensemble performance skills, recognition of musical styles and historic periods, and the study of more advanced literature for string orchestra, chamber ensembles, and creative development.
+Honors credit will be awarded upon the completion of four projects (two first semester and two second semester) chosen from a list of opportunities designed to further music development.

-• Beginner Guitar
+• Beginner Guitar 356700CW